 Second, a water temperature that is suddenly much higher than usual is a warning sign.
 It means that your water heater is overheating and could start leaking or even burst… if you don’t get it taken care of ASAP!

 What causes this strange phenomenon in the first place?
-Here are three reasons why your hot water is too hot all of a sudden or simply reach out to an expert plumber in Ottawa today!
+Continue reading to learn three reasons why your hot water is too hot all of a sudden or simply reach out to an expert plumber in Ottawa today!

 When your water temperature seems exceptionally high, check the thermostat right away, before you pick up the phone to call a plumber.
 Although most water heater thermostats are set at 60 degrees Celsius (140 Fahrenheit) when first installed, the recommended setting is 49 degrees C (120 F).

 Try lowering the setting on your water heater thermostat — even if it is already set at 120 degrees.
 If lowering it still further doesn’t cause your hot water heater to shut down within minutes – or your tap water to cool off within a couple of hours – a malfunctioning thermostat is most likely the culprit.
 Most likely, you’ll need a new one.

 Also, ensure that your thermostat is sitting flush against the hot water storage tank.
 If not, the temperature reading probably won’t be accurate and the heater will just keep on doing its thing, heating your water unbearably high.
 Here’s a simple DIY fix: Loosen the mounting screws and adjust the thermostat’s position.
 Once you’ve got it positioned correctly, re-tighten the screws to hold it securely.